 Our land use has major consequences for our atmosphere and climate.
 Nevertheless, the main prize still goes to the CO2 emissions from fossil fuels.
 Just to give an example: more than a billion cars drive around the world today, and this number is increasing rapidly.
 The idea that our influence on the atmosphere is small is therefore naive.
 Moreover, the increase in CO2 in the atmosphere has been recorded in detail since the 1950s.
 Natural fluctuations are nothing compared to the rising trend we have created.

 That amount of CO2 will remain in our atmosphere for centuries – nature is not going to solve it for us.
 It's true that plants like some extra CO2, since it makes them grow faster.
 Not fast enough, unfortunately, to cancel out the unprecedented scale with which we pollute the atmosphere.

 The influence of man on the atmosphere also means this: It does not matter whether a flower grows on an unreachable mountain peak in South America, or if a shrub is somewhere out on the vast tundra.
 We may not be able to reach those places – we have ensured that the plants out there will never grow the same again.

-This text first appeared in Klassekampen on 26 Jan 2018
+This text originally appeared in Klassekampen on 26 January 2018